meganaadi/openflightsproject2021/developmentallog.md

 11/22/2021:
-We have completed the initial skeleton for the project, where we have created classes for airports and routes to represent the verticies and edges.
+We have completed the initial skeleton for the project, where we have created classes for airports and routes to represent the vertices and edges.
 We also wrote helper and utility classes to read the data files regarding the airports and routes.
 We also developed several test cases for making sure the code compiles and the file is loaded properly.

 11/26/2021
-Added graph class implemenation implemented user handling commands added minor changes for airports and routes
+Added graph class implemenration implemented user handling commands added minor changes for airports and routes

 11/28/2021
 Doing our weekly meeting/progress report for the week.
 Possibly making minor changes in the Airport class and Route class, maybe adding an operator, and adding a function to check if the airports are the same (but not a definite change).
 We are also changing up our traversal to BFS.
-We will be getting started on our BFS implementation and it will be completed by the end of the week, and also starting on the Dijkstra's algorithm.
+We will be getting started on our BFS implementation and it will be completed by the end of the week, and also starting on Dijkstra's algorithm.

 12/06/2021
 We finished working on the template for our individual parts at this point.
 During the meeting we went over our individual parts.
 This includes BFS, Dijkstra's algorithm, and the IDDFS algorithm.
 We clarified a few implementations as well as worked together to resolve any issues that came up.
 The algorithms are now working, so we are working on test cases.

 12/11/2021
-We discussed our progress, we discovered some bugs within Dijkstra's algorithm.
+We discussed our progress, and we discovered some bugs within Dijkstra's algorithm.
 It works for the small dataset, but the runtime is too long for the large dataset.
-For BFS and IDDFS algorithm, we haven't worked with the test cases yet and don't know yet what the runtime is or if the code will pass the test cases.
+For the BFS and IDDFS algorithms, we haven't worked with the test cases yet and don't know yet what the runtime is or if the code will pass the test cases.
 We worked on our user command line for BFS and IDDFS, but they're not done yet.
-At the moment, the airport codes inputs can only be all capital letters.
+At the moment, the airport code inputs can only be all capital letters.